Cultural imperialism: Neoliberalism

-Ties to development studies
+Development studies

 Often, methods of promoting development and social justice are critiqued as being imperialistic in a cultural sense.
 For example, Chandra Mohanty has critiqued Western feminism, claiming that it has created a misrepresentation of the "third world woman" as being completely powerless, unable to resist male dominance.
-Thus, this leads to the often critiqued narrative of the "white man" saving the "brown woman" from the "brown man."
+Thus, this leads to the often critiqued narrative of the "white man" saving the "brown woman" from the "brown man".
 Other, more radical critiques of development studies, have to do with the field of study itself.
 Some scholars even question the intentions of those developing the field of study, claiming that efforts to "develop" the Global South were never about the South itself.
 Instead, these efforts, it is argued, were made in order to advance Western development and reinforce Western hegemony.

-Ties to media effects studies
+Media effects studies

 The core of cultural imperialism thesis is integrated with the political-economy traditional approach in media effects research.
 Critics of cultural imperialism commonly claim that non-Western cultures, particularly from the Third World, will forsake their traditional values and lose their cultural identities when they are solely exposed to Western media.
 Nonetheless, Michael B. Salwen, in his book Critical Studies in Mass Communication (1991), claims that cross-consideration and integration of empirical findings on cultural imperialist influences is very critical in terms of understanding mass media in the international sphere.
 He recognises both of contradictory contexts on cultural imperialist impacts.

 The first context is where cultural imperialism imposes socio-political disruptions on developing nations.
 Western media can distort images of foreign cultures and provoke personal and social conflicts to developing nations in some cases.

 Another context is that peoples in developing nations resist to foreign media and preserve their cultural attitudes.
 Although he admits that outward manifestations of Western culture may be adopted, but the fundamental values and behaviours remain still.
 Furthermore, positive effects might occur when male-dominated cultures adopt the "liberation" of women with exposure to Western media and it stimulates ample exchange of cultural exchange.